← Back to Blog

 Provincial STR Registration Requirements

-Nova Scotia's Short-Term Rentals Registration Act mandates that all short-term rental (STR) operators register their properties with the province.
+Nova Scotia's Short-Term Rentals Registration Act mandates that all short-term rental operators register their properties with the province.
 This rule applies universally to every STR property in Nova Scotia.
-Ignoring this requirement can lead to hefty fines - up to $100,000 - for failing to register or maintain the necessary documentation [2][3].
+Ignoring this requirement can lead to fines up to $100,000 for failing to register or maintain the necessary documentation.

 Local Municipal Rules and Permits

 St. Margaret's Bay and Tantallon are governed by the Halifax Regional Municipality (HRM), which enforces specific zoning rules and permit requirements.
-To confirm your property's zoning and land use, you can use HRM's ExploreHRM tool [1].
+You can use HRM's ExploreHRM tool to confirm your property's zoning and land use.
 For properties within HRM, a compliance letter is often sufficient for in-unit rentals.
-However, if your property is in Hubbards, it's best to consult the local office to confirm zoning details.
+If your property is in Hubbards, consult the local office to confirm zoning details.

 Host Compliance Checklist